Cross-laminated timber: design and performance

 Researched and written with contributions from Adrian Young, Patrick Hislop, Hugh Strange Architects, Arup, B&K Structures, Eurban, KLH UK, Ramboll, Stora Enso, Waugh Thistleton Architects, Exova BM TRADA, and the Structural Timber Association.

-This edition is the September 2019 revised reprint, which includes updates to sections 3.2 Fire and 3.5 Durability.
+This edition is the March 2022 revised reprint, which includes amendments to sections 2.1 and 3.4 to 3.7.

 - CLT and its uses